Religion

 Alternative Believes

-Good images of the fairies, banshees, and leprechauns seem to be hard to come by.
-Most of them are very corny.
+Quality images of fairies, banshees, and leprechauns are hard to come by.
+Most of them are very corny and trite.

 A leprechaun of Ireland, with his pot of gold.